Kuljeet1998/Sensei-koa/README.txt

 Steps to setup project locally:

-1. Clone the repo to tour local machine.
+1. Clone the repo to to your local machine.
 2. Install npm, initialize npm; and therefore install all dependencies via npm.
-3. Create a local DB in Postgres.
+3. Create a local DB in Postgres, change config in knexfile.js.
-4. Include knexfile.js in main directory containing DB setup information.
-5. Run migrations using command 'knex migrate:latest'
+4. Run migrations using command 'knex migrate:latest'
 5. Install nodemon; use nodemon to run the file 'server.js'

 To run APIs: